Getting a Commercial Mortgage For Your Business

 - Lack of trading history: Some lenders consider this high risk and may ask for extra security or personal guarantees to offset the risk

-Taking steps such as increasing your deposit size and putting up extra security can help minimise the risk involved in a commercial mortgage deal, but the best way to get the best rates is to apply through a broker who has access to the entire market.
+Taking steps such as increasing your deposit size and putting up extra security can help minimise the risk involved in a commercial mortgage deal, but the best way to get the best rates is to apply through a broker who has access to the whole market.
 That way, you can rest assured that all of the best mortgages you’re eligible for will be within reach.

 How long is a business mortgage?

 Customers often ask us how long a mortgage for a commercial property in the UK would usually run for, and the answer is that terms in this sector can vary.
 Commercial mortgage terms can range between three and 40 years – anything less than that would more commonly be a bridging loan.
 In terms of what is average for a commercial mortgage agreement, most tend to fall into the 15-30 year bracket.

 Are there mortgage loans for small businesses and start-ups?

 Yes, there are commercial mortgages for small business and the rates and criteria they will be subject to is exactly the same as for larger operations.
 As for business mortgages for start-ups, most lenders will want to see projections and a business plan before rubber stamping a commercial mortgage.
 Moreover, a commercial mortgage for a new business may be more difficult to come by than for an established company as the lack of trading history can ramp up the level of risk involved.
 However, some providers might be happy to offer a mortgage under these circumstances if the applicant has extra security to put up or the firm’s directors offer personal guarantees.

 Commercial mortgages FAQ